iamtaosong/corda-docker-compose/tutorial-multi/README.md

 docker-compose up --build
 ```

 As written before, this does not work as I expected.
 The nodes seem to come up fine but then restart the corda java process again and again.
 I haven't understood why this is happening.
 Looking at the logs hasn't led me to the root cause of this issue, yet.
+It does work with the Controller with 1 other node (I tried with Controller + NodeA and Controller + NodeB), however, as soon as I launch a third node, the java processes on all three nodes respawn and corda doesn't come up again but keeps stuck in an indefinite respawn loop.

 I tried to solve it by adding wait times at certain points:

 - The corda-webserver does not start before the corda process.
 Also, it waits for _/etc/service/corda-webserver/certificates/sslkeystore.jks_ to show up. (in dev, the file is auto-generated when starting corda).
 See _corda-docker/corda-webserver-X.sh_.
 - The NodeA/B/C nodes wait for the controller.
 First, there is a docker dependency via `depends_on` in _tutorial-multi/docker-compose.yml_.
 Second, I added a _wait_for_controller.sh_ script that should delay the node starts until the Controller's corda-webserver is up.

 However, this also didn't help to solve the startup issue of the 4 nodes.
-Maybe, the java processes don't have enough resources, but at this point I am just guessing.